simon-lang/mars-rover-image-viewer/readme.md

 Similarly, while this doesn't have a huge amount of polish, or perfectly functional, I've tried to strike a reasonable amount of polish and functionality in the time I allowed for this development.

+You'll notice code commenting has been kept to a minimum.
+I try to write code that is readable and self-explanatory to anyone familiar with the technology, and only comment when I am doing something that isn't immediately obvious - like with the `hasCamera` method in `main.coffee`.